taliyahwebb/curses/README.md

 Note: [Runtime Dependencies](#runtime-dependencies)

 ## Build
-1. setup pnpm local dependencies
+1. Setup pnpm local dependencies
   - `pnpm i --frozen-lockfile`
-2. choose from the following the action you want to perform
+2. Choose from the following the action you want to perform
   - `pnpm tauri dev` build and run a local development version that restarts on code changes
   - `pnpm tauri dev --release` build and run the dev version with release settings
   - `pnpm tauri build --no-bundle --debug` to create a development build